haproxy/haproxy/doc/internals/mworker.md

 ### mworker V1

-HAProxy 1.8 got ride of the wrapper which was replaced by the master worker mode.
+HAProxy 1.8 got rid of the wrapper which was replaced by the master worker mode.
 This first version was basically a reintegration of the wrapper features within HAProxy.
 HAProxy is launched with the -W flag, read the configuration and then fork.
 In mworker mode, the master is usually launched as a root process,